sibelius-notes/sibelius-notes.github.io/markdown/1201md/music110.md

 Gong marks the essential structural of the piece.

 ### Key Features
-1. Gong cycle: use gong to mark the beginning and important points
+1. Gong cycle/pattern: use gong to mark the beginning and important points.
+Bring the music together.
 2. Stratification: layering of instrumental parts in increasing density.
 Usually in ratio, 2:1, 4:1.
 3. Interlocking: Rhythmically complementary parts played by pairs of musicians that combine to form a single pattern.
 One melody line shared by two people.